 Based on current publications, total hip arthroplasty is becoming an attractive option for healthy, active older patients with displaced femoral neck fractures.
-Particularly, those with pre-existing hip arthritis, or chronic renal failure, do poorly with other alternatives.
+In particular, patients with pre-existing hip arthritis have a poorer outcome with other alternatives.
 Thus total hip arthroplasty is optimal treatment for such patients.
 To date, available high quality studies do not demonstrate a convincing difference between hemiarthroplasty and total hip arthroplasty.
 Larger trials are necessary to demonstrate what if any differences exist between these procedures regarding results, indications, and variations.

 Primary indication for total hip replacement (example)

 A patient with preexistent osteoarthritis of the hip joint and a femoral neck fracture.
 The x-ray on the right was made nine years after total hip prosthesis.